NathanielB123/fyp/README.md

-# Various Bits and Pieces Relating to my Final Year (Masters) Project at Imperial:

-# Local Rewrite Rules in Dependent Type Theory
+# Various Bits and Pieces Relating to my Final Year (Masters) Project at Imperial: Local Rewriting in Dependent Type Theory

 ## Guide: